crislin-rose/digital-writing-folio/swift-reflections.md

 ## Thursday (19.3.26)
 _**Reflect upon the importance of tracking tools of making (e.g., for iterative purposes, for troubleshooting, as research capture situated in a particular time (since tech evolves so quickly), to network/pool knowledge with peers, to situate ideas in relation to the field.**_

+Records and archives have always been proven useful no matter how seemingly "insignificant" something may be.
+Through documentation and tracking, especially within the digital field, it promotes new thinking and experimentation with code or with theory that might not have been created if not for documentation.\
+The trial and error approach is seen throughout every academic field, so by tracking ones own trial and error approaches, it helps give the field a greater insight and clarity into the current methods being explored and experimented with.

 # **Week 4 (25-26.3.26)**
 ## Wednesday (25.3.26)
 _**Can you analyse the architecture (layers, structures, interactions) of the hypertext piece you read above in these terms?**_